TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Results and Discussion

 The notch effectively restrains the motion of the control pushrod, maintaining the mechanism in its stressed bistable state.
 Pressing the trigger handle satisfactorily operates the trigger mechanism, pushing the control pushrod forward and closing the gripper end effector's jaws.

 The experimental setup used to measure the force-displacement characteristics of the grasper is as follows.
 A non-elastic string is used to tie a loop around the circular pull-back ring.
 Varying forces are applied on the circular ring using masses of known weights placed on a cylindrical hook instrument of known weight.
-The displacement of the jaws is recorded using a vernier caliper at intervals of about 0.5~N till the mechanism is completely actuated, i.e., the latch settles into the provided notch cavity.
+The displacement of the jaws is recorded using a vernier caliper at intervals of about 0.5 N until the mechanism is completely actuated, i.e., the latch settles into the provided notch cavity.
 Since gravity is being used to apply the load, the experiment is conducted with the grasper rotated clockwise by 90\textdegree~from its orientation during regular application.
 Figure \ref{fig:expsetup} presents a few loading cases.
+To ensure accurate correlation with the maximum displacement results obtained using FEM analysis, care is taken to ensure that the experimental displacement value recorded is the relative distance between the most distal points of the flat portion of the gripper jaws, without considering the added length due to the curved radius.